tc39/notes/meetings/2017-07/jul-25.md

 MLS: My concern has been addressed.

-KG/LBR: Can we adopt the agenda anyway?
+KG/LEO: Can we adopt the agenda anyway?

 IS: 15 minutes for ECMA GA administration and status report tomorrow.

-LBR: Adopting the minutes from the last meeting?
+LEO: Adopting the minutes from the last meeting?

 #### Conclusion/Resolution